amit142857/vibration_service/README.md

   package to query settings or platform capabilities if you need that.

+## Important
+- Android: add
-Android: Remind users to add <uses-permission android:name="android.permission.VIBRATE"/> to their AndroidManifest.xml.
+ <uses-permission android:name="android.permission.VIBRATE"/> to their AndroidManifest.xml.

-iOS: Mention that vibration only works on physical devices, not simulators.
+- iOS: Mention that vibration only works on physical devices, not simulators.